Collab4exaNBody/doc_exaStamp/docs/microStamp/spack_installation.md

 !!! note "Install exaNBody"

     ```bash
-    spack install exaNBody+contribs
+    spack install exanbody+contribs
     ```

 If you have a GPU on your machine, you can also ask for a CUDA installation through the following command:

-!!! note "Install exaStamp with CUDA support"
+!!! note "Install exaNBody + contribs with CUDA support"

     ```bash
-    spack install exastamp+contribs+cuda
+    spack install exanbody+contribs+cuda
     ```

 The default version will be the latest stable release.
 However, you can also ask for a specific branch as follow:

-Finally, the commands listed above will install the appropriate version of `cmake`, `yaml-cpp`, `onika` and `exaNBody` and additional required packages by the `exaStamp` recipe.
-Eventually, to run an `exaStamp` case, do the following:
+Finally, the commands listed above will install the appropriate version of `cmake`, `yaml-cpp`, `onika` and `exaNBody` and additional required packages allowing you to run MD simulations directly with `exaNBody`.
+Eventually, to run an `exaNBody` case, do the following:

 !!! note "Install exaStamp"